hbarnard/cclite2/README.md

 Cclite2 February 2021

+*Development code, package(s) are on sourceforge at https://sourceforge.net/projects/cclite2/ this is just a placeholder to redirect folks.*

 This the second version of Cclite, based on Mojolicious, Postgresql and a native RESTful interface.
 It's designed as an engine rather than a web application, but an html interface is still provided.

 Currently testing on Linux Mint, therefore Debian and Ubuntu *should* be OK.
 It will *not work* as a Windows native now as Cclite used to (no apologies), it'll *probably* work with `cygwin`, WSL etc.